-Personal development is also enriched through a wide range of extra-curricular activities (Sport, Mindfulness, Choir, Creative Clubs) which provide opportunities for SMSC and for inspiring pupils to broaden their experience and horizons.
+Personal development is also enriched through a wide range of extra-curricular activities (Sport, Mindfulness, cooking, science and music) which provide opportunities for SMSC and for inspiring pupils to broaden their experience and horizons.

 Links with the wider community

 • Visitors are welcomed into school.